DarshanAkolavi/M2-EmbSys/Embeded_Project_M2/1_Requirements/README.md

 ## Advantages :-
 ##
- * The solar energy can be reused as it is non-renewable resource.
+ * solar energy can be reused as it is a non-renewable resource.
  * This also saves money as there is no need to pay for energy used (excluding the initial setup cost).
- * Helps in maximizing the solar energy absorption by continuously tracking the sun.
+ * Helps in maximizing solar energy absorption by continuously tracking the sun.
  * Solar trackers generate additional electricity in roughly an equivalent quantity of area required for fixed-tilt systems, creating them ideal for optimizing land usage.
  * Advancements in technology and responsibility in natural philosophy and mechanics have drastically reduced long-run maintenance issues for pursuit systems.
- 1. Power Saver:Living in an age where we need to be more conscious of the energy that we use, sun tracking solar panel controller is ideal at saving power.
+ 1. Power Saver: Living in an age where we need to be more conscious of the energy that we use, a sun-tracking solar panel controller is ideal for saving power.
-    However, with automatic controllers, the electricity usage is also minimized.
+    However, with automatic controllers, electricity usage is also minimized.
  2. Money Saver: These devices accurately regulate how much energy is used to protect against any unnecessary electricity usage.
 Over time, the money saved is quite substantial.
- 3. Automatic: Another notable advantage with these devices is that they regulate on their own.
+ 3. Automatic: Another notable advantage of these devices is that they regulate on their own.
  4. Reliable Electronic Design.
  5. Easy Installation with LDR Monitoring.

 ## Disadvantages :

    ##
-   1 They are bit  expensive.
+   1 They are a bit expensive.
-   2 Though solar energy can be utilized to maximum extent this may create problems in rainy season.
+   2 Though solar energy can be utilized to the maximum extent this may create problems in the rainy season.
-   3 Although solar energy can be saved to batteries, they are heavy and occupy more space and required to change time to time.
+   3 Although solar energy can be saved to batteries, they are heavy and occupy more space, and are required changing time to time.

 ---------------------------------------------------------------------
-## Benefits :-
+## Benefits:-
- 1. Easy installation
+ 1. Easy installation.
- 2. Minimal maintenance
+ 2. Minimal maintenance.
- 3. Compact design
+ 3. Compact design.
- 4. Save money by using less electricity and water
+ 4. Save money by using less electricity and water.

-## Applications :-
+## Applications:-
  ##
-* Hotels, Home apartments, Commercial complexes,Factories
+* Hotels, Home apartments, Commercial complexes, Factories, etc.
-* These panels can be used to power the traffic lights and streetlights
+* These panels can be used to power the traffic lights and streetlights.
-* These can be used in home to power the appliances using solar power.
+* These can be used in the home to power the appliances using solar power.
 * These can be used in industries as more energy can be saved by rotating the panel.
 -------------------------------------